 11:30 a.m. - 1:30 p.m. or 6:00 - 8:00 p.m.
 (The same information will be presented at each session.)

 Cincinnati Eye Institute (Blue Ash), 1945 CEI Drive, Cincinnati, OH 45242

 Online event - simply login in on your computer or device.

 As an ophthalmic assistant you will assist the ophthalmologist in a variety of diagnostic and technical tasks.
-Portions of this curriculum will involve on-site internships at participating vision care practices and hands-on training in the school’s ophthalmic laboratory.
+Portions of this curriculum will involve on-site internships at participating vision care practices and hands-on training in the College ophthalmic laboratory (Toledo) or local ophthalmic practices (Youngstown and Cincinnati).
 This program was designed to specifically prepare students for immediate employment in the field and to sit for the Certified Ophthalmic Assistant (COA) entry level examination as administered by the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO).
 As an ophthalmic assistant you will enjoy being part of a team in a career that offers both flexibility and growth.
 (This program is approved by the Higher Learning Commission and Ohio Board of Regents.)
 The Ophthalmic Technology Certificate program courses begin in the fall semester (August).

 What will my role be in healthcare?